google/mechahamster/docs/src/programmers_guide/building.md

 3. Enter your signing certificate's SHA-1 in the indicated field.
 (Instructions for calculating your certificate's fingerprint can be found [here](https://developers.google.com/android/guides/client-auth))
+4. After the change, you need to re-download `google-services.json` again.
+You can find the download button in the same page.
+Then replace the one you stored in your `/Assets` directory.

 #### (iOS Only) Set App Capabilities